RDJ00/tr-inc/progress.md

 - Removed Sanity CMS integration (to be implemented later)
 - Focusing on hydration-safe implementation for all components
 - Updated site footer with organization logo, contact information, and improved newsletter signup
+- Fixed hydration issues by properly separating client and server components

 ## Next Steps
 - Define project requirements